amakvana/CemuLauncher/README.md

 * Switches API before game execution

 ### Usage
-1. Ensure Cemu is up-to-date and fully configured
+1. Ensure Cemu is up-to-date and fully configured (mlc01 & gamepaths set)
 2. Place CemuLauncher.exe alongside Cemu.exe in the root of your Cemu folder
 3. Run CemuLauncher
 4. ```Right-click``` on each game and click on ```Edit Graphics API``` to set per-game API's